 You don’t need a fancy camera for that – your phone camera will do the job, too.

-Try to take advantage of the daylight, and it is preferable to wear the item on the picture, so people can see how it fits.
+Try to take advantage of the daylight; it is preferable to wear the item in the picture, so people can see how it fits.

 Take photos from different angles (front & back), close-ups, small details, and the tag.